brionace/kano/README.md

 ## How to use

-Simply run the index.html file
+App is developed in ReactJS.
+Simply run the index.html file.

+- Simple test in index.test.js